 The Olympus Group is working to reduce the impact that the entire value chain has on the environment, including product development, procurement, manufacturing, distribution, sales, and repair.
 The Olympus Group is also using scenario analysis to identify risks and opportunities related to climate change in the short, medium, and long term.
-Although there will be some impact of climate change risks on the Olympus Group's strategy and financial plans, the degree of impact will be limited.
+Although there will be some impact of climate change risks on the Olympus Group's strategy and financial plans, the degree of impact is estimated to be relatively small.
 At the same time, we will continue to develop eco-friendly products based on energy saving, etc., by viewing the growing need for products that help reduce greenhouse gas emissions as an opportunity related to climate change.
 The products of the Olympus Group are compact and consume little energy when used.
 Therefore, since climate change has little impact on demand for products and services, we also recognize it does not have a major impact on business activities.

-We also announced our endorsement of the recommendations by the Task Force on Climate-related Financial Disclosures (TCFD) in May 2021.
-We have published our Group's climate change-related initiatives which is in line with the TCFD framework on our website and in integrated reports.
+We have published our Group's climate change-related initiatives on our website and in integrated reports.